 While recycling, decreasing human population, and plant-based living make dramatic changes, they do not directly disengage the psychological and cultural mechanisms that have generated ecological breakdown.
 Healing humanity and the Earth requires deep transformation and evolution of human consciousness.
 Mariposa (Spanish for Butterfly) describes this essential metamorphosis.

 Each free e-post discusses how to connect personal spiritual development with Nature’s principles and ethics as a way to begin, as English philosopher John Butler describes, to make the world whole by becoming whole.

-Mariposa Reflections is paired with Mariposa Meditations, a biweekly online Nature mindfulness and meditation gathering held at 9:00 am Pacific Time starting November 20, 2021.
+Mariposa Reflections is paired with Mariposa Meditations, a biweekly online Nature mindfulness and meditation gathering held on Zoom.
 Mariposa Meditations provides new and seasoned meditators an opportunity to bring their practice into resonance with Animals, Plants, and other Earth beings.

 Sign up below to receive free postings of Mariposa Reflections.
 Don’t forget to explore and register for Mariposa Meditations.
 We are excited to have you join us – for Nature’s sake.

 Gay Bradshaw, PhD, PhD.
 Gay has been studying mindfulness and meditation since 2002 after leaving a tenured job as a research mathematician to devote her work to Nature…